MaxPeal/tonixxx/README.md

 * [Docker](https://www.docker.com/) is a fantastic resource for projects targeting the Linux kernel (from different host operating systems!)
 * [Go](https://golang.org/) provides superb out-of-the-box cross-compilation features.
 As a matter of fact, tonixxx was inspired as a workaround in order to support cross-compilation for non-Go projects, including Rust, C, and C++.

+# SEE ALSO

+[goxcart](https://github.com/mcandre/goxcart) is a lean option for porting Go projects

 # LICENSE

 FreeBSD